A BIT OF HISTORY:

 Do not take a cutting of a “healthy cane” from a rose with RRD… it is not healthy and you cannot save the rose.

-Check the rest of your roses for early signs… but be careful, it may not show up for a few months.
+Check the rest of your roses for early signs… but be vigilant; it may not show up for a few months.

 if you see signs on one cane but not on the rest of the rose, be careful…. it will most likely be in the whole plant - the virus will still be in the rose.
 It can take 4 to 6 months for the virus to show.

-(If time is an issue and you cannot remove the whole rose when you first see it, cut off the affected canes and put them in dark plastic....then dig up the rest as soon as you can.
+(If time is an issue and you cannot remove the whole rose when you first see it, cut off the affected canes and put them in dark plastic to keep those tiny mites from dropping off the canes as you remove them....then dig up the rest as soon as you can.

 Bag it - do not burn it or add to compost…. heat will spread the mites